Indios Verdes metro station: Location and station layout

-Indios Verdes is an at-grade metro station located along Avenida de los Insurgentes in the colonias ("neighborhoods") of Residencial Zacatenco and Santa Isabel Tola, in Gustavo A. Madero, in northern Mexico City.
-The railyard and the line's workshop, known as Ticomán, are located adjacent to the station.
+Indios Verdes is an at-grade metro station on Line 3 along the median strip of Avenida de los Insurgentes, in the Colonias ("neighborhoods") of Residencial Zacatenco and Santa Isabel Tola, in the borough of Gustavo A. Madero, northern Mexico City.

+The Indios Verdes area is a key point that connects Mexico City with the neighboring State of Mexico, serving more than one million people daily.
+The metro surrounding area has mixed land use, having shifted from primarily industrial to increasingly residential.

+The metro station is serviced by a Centro de transferencia modal (CETRAM), a transportation hub covering 91,785 m2.
+The hub provides access to various routes and modes of transportation.
+The CETRAM facilities are accessible to people with disabilities and include elevators, escalators, and tactile paving.

-The station has four exits: one to the northeast and northwest, and one to the southeast and southwest.
-(Note: The metro website does not mention the southern exits.)
+Indios Verdes metro station has four exits leading to the CETRAM: one each to the northeast, northwest, southeast, and southwest.
+(Note: The metro website does not indicate there are southern exits.)
 The station offers a partially disabled-accessible service with tactile pavings and braille signage plates.
 Within the system, Deportivo 18 de Marzo is the next station.
+The line's railyard and workshops, known as Ticomán, are located adjacent to Indios Verdes metro station.

+Available transportation options include Lines 1, 3, and 7 of the Metrobús bus rapid transit (BRT) system; Line 4 of the Mexibús BRT system; Line 1 of the Cablebús aerial lift network; and Line 2 of the Mexicable aerial lift network.
+Local buses serving the area include Routes 101, 101-A, 101-B, 101-D, 102, 107-B, and 108 of the Red de Transporte de Pasajeros network.
+As of 2017, 28 pesero routes, consisting of buses and minibuses, also originated from various locations in the city and metropolitan area.

+As of 2022, the transportation hub handled an estimated 1,400,000 daily passengers.
 Street stalls abound in the CETRAM, where commuters can purchase street food, clothing, accessories, flowers, gifts, and phone accessories.
-According to the vendors themselves, there are about 1,000 stalls.

-The area is serviced by a Centro de transferencia modal (CETRAM), a transportation hub covering 91,785 m2.
-From there, commuters can access various routes and modes of transportation.
-Among the available options are Lines 1, 3, and 7 of the Metrobús bus rapid transit (BRT) system, Line IV of the Mexibús BRT system, Line 1 of the Cablebús aerial lift network, and Line 2 of the Mexicable aerial lift network.
-The station facilities offer accessibility for people with disabilities, featuring elevators, escalators and tactile pavings.

-Local buses departing from the area include Routes 101, 101-A, 101-B, 101-D, 102, 107-B, and 108 of the Red de Transporte de Pasajeros network.
-Additionally, as of 2017, there were 28 pesero routes (bus and minibus routes) originating from various locations within the city and the metropolitan area.
+According to the vendors, there are about 1,000 stalls.
+Street vending has been a recurring issue for the city government, with inadequate surveillance and lighting in the area contributing to security concerns.
+Over the years, including in 2002 and 2016, the government has undertaken efforts to reorganize the CETRAM.